akai7000/clmx/README.md

 2) Easy to use - no cryptic function names, clear documentation, lots of examples.
 3) Fast - as the project matures the performance will become higher priority.

-Version 0.0.71 - just started coding - use at your own risk, or better yet don't use it for now.
+Version 0.0.71 - the library is not production ready - use at your own risk.

 _Tested on ABCL, Allegro CL, Clozure CL, SBCL_